UT Shield

 • Communications with parents/guardians should clearly state the following:

-• The student organization is not assuming responsibility of the participants and that the minor’s parent/guardian/teacher should remain with the participant for the duration of the program.
+• The student organization is not assuming responsibility of the participants, and the minor’s chaperone should remain with the participant for the duration of the program.

 • Wording for chaperoned events: The University of Texas at Austin (insert name of college/school/unit/department) will not take custodial responsibility of minors while participating in (insert name of program).
-Custodial responsibility will remain with teachers, parents, legal guardians, and chaperones.
+Custodial responsibility will remain with chaperones.

-• Acceptable/unacceptable behavior by participants and the minor’s parent/guardian/teacher for the program
+• Acceptable/unacceptable behavior by participants and the minor’s chaperone for the program.

-• Written procedures must be shared with volunteers that define:
+• Written procedures must be shared with volunteers that define the following:

 • Operations of the program